-- (1) The party in control of the information shall seasonably notify the other party of the nature and extent of the loss. - (2) If the loss is total, the contract is avoided. - (3) If the loss is partial or the copy or the information no longer conforms to the contract, the other party may nevertheless demand inspection and may either treat the contract as avoided or accept the information with due allowance from the agreed price for the nonconformity but without further right against the other party.
+(1) The party in control of the information shall seasonably notify the other party of the nature and extent of the loss.

+(2) If the loss is total, the contract is avoided.

+(3) If the loss is partial or the copy or the information no longer conforms to the contract, the other party may nevertheless demand inspection and may either treat the contract as avoided or accept the information with due allowance from the agreed price for the nonconformity but without further right against the other party.

 Coordination Meeting: Substantive differences justified by subject matter.
+Selected Issue: Should the section be approved in principle?
 Conformed to Article 2.